mdotbaig/mdotbaig.github.io/README.md

 </p>

 ---
-We have developed a tool that makes the pricing research process 10X faster - optimizing for efficiency of operations.
+We have developed a tool that makes the pricing research process 10X faster for the vintage clothing business - optimizing the efficiency of operations.

 Our team possesses a strategic blend of technical know-how and hands-on experience in the vintage clothing industry.
 One of our co-founders, in particular, has a demonstrated success in the vintage clothing business, having established a company that successfully fulfills over 3000+ orders per month.
 Through years of experience, we have understood the challenges that come with pricing products and have developed our tool to solve this problem.